-WABA is the common name used for West Alameda Business Association, is a nonprofit organization dedicated to supporting and advocating for local businesses in West Alameda.
+The West Alameda Business Association, referred to as WABA, is a nonprofit organization dedicated to supporting and advocating for local businesses in West Alameda.

-Alameda, is an island located on the east side of the San Francisco Bay, is filled with charming historic buildings, hometown character, and a colorful history.
+Alameda is an island located on the east side of the San Francisco Bay filled with charming historic buildings, hometown character, and a colorful history.
 It is a great place to establish and grow a business!

-West Alameda is in the process of revitalization of entire district.
-In 1997, the Naval Air Station Alameda closed, which gave West Alameda the opportunity to focus and reconnect with the unique and eclectic community, along with opportunity to show case the vast businesses and historic buildings stretching from the Webster Tube gateway to the anchor of Crab Cove (the site of the historic Neptune Beach).
+West Alameda is in the process of revitalization of its entire district.
+In 1997, the Alameda Naval Air Station closed, which gave West Alameda the opportunity to focus and reconnect with the unique and eclectic community, along with the opportunity to showcase the vast businesses and historic buildings stretching from the Webster Tube gateway to the anchor of Crab Cove (the site of the historic Neptune Beach).

-Today, the west side of Alameda is ripe with diverse businesses; from long time-established enterprises, which are expanding, to a fresh new crop of retail shops, restaurants, services, and other businesses.
-West Alameda is a hub of movement and enterprise, attracting locals and visitors from around the bay area and California.
+Today, the west side of Alameda is ripe with diverse businesses: from longtime established businesses to a fresh new crop of retail shops, restaurants, services, and other enterprises.
+West Alameda is a hub of movement and growth, attracting locals and visitors from around the Bay Area and other parts of California.